OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **web.mytransform.config** to file **config\web.config**.

-## Transform and Multiple Targets Are in the Same Directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Transformandmultipletargetsareinthesamedirectory}
+## Transform and multiple targets are in the same directory {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Transformandmultipletargetsareinthesamedirectory}

 Given a package which has the structure: